hoyyul/gRedis/README.md

   -port int
         Set a server prot to listen (default 6379) -segnum int
-        Set a segmentation number for a cache database (default 100)
+        Set segment number for a cache database (default 100)
 ```

 ## Communication with gRedis server